 While both banks and mortgage lenders can help you get the funds you need to buy your home (as long as your credit, income, and debts meet their qualifications), they each come with a unique set of pros and cons.

-Broadly speaking, mortgage lenders often offer a larger variety of loan options, and may be more forgiving of borrowers with damaged credit.
+Broadly speaking, mortgage lenders often offer a larger variety of loan options and can be more forgiving of borrowers with damaged credit.
 Banks, on the other hand, typically have fewer options and stricter lending criteria.

 The best fit for your purchase will depend on your unique home-buying scenario, your finances, and your goals.

 Banks: Pros and Cons

 Banks also often offer special benefits or discounts for existing banking customers.
 They may even have proprietary in-house loan options designed for specific buyer segments, such as self-employed buyers or investors.

 Banks may try to promote other financial products throughout the loan process in order to maximize revenue.
 This could include offering specific savings or checking accounts, credit cards or other products in exchange for more favorable mortgage terms.

 May have lower interest rates.